-Your health care provider may ask about your symptoms and eating habits.
-For infants and children, the health care provider may want to observe them eating.
-Your provider may also listen to your heart, take your pulse, and ask about your medical history.
+Your doctor may ask about your symptoms and eating habits.
+For infants and children, the doctor may want to observe the child eating.
+Your doctor may also listen to your heart, take your pulse, and ask about your medical history.

 A variety of tests can be used for dysphagia:

-- In endoscopy or esophagoscopy, a tube is inserted into your esophagus to help your health care provider evaluate the condition of your esophagus, and to try to open any parts that might be closed off.
+- In endoscopy or esophagoscopy, the technician inserts a tube into your esophagus to help your doctor evaluate the condition of your esophagus, and to open any parts that might be closed off.

-- In esophageal manometry, a tube is inserted into your stomach to measure pressure differences in various regions.
+- In esophageal manometry, the technician or practitioner inserts a tube into your stomach to measure pressure differences in various regions.

-- X-rays of your neck, chest, or abdomen may be taken.
+- Your doctor may order x-rays of your neck, chest, or abdomen.

-- In a barium x-ray, moving picture or video x-rays are taken of your esophagus as you swallow barium, which is visible on an x-ray.
+- In a barium x-ray, the technician takes moving picture or video x-rays of your esophagus as you swallow barium, which is visible on an x-ray.

-Health care providers typically treat dysphagia with drugs, exercises, and procedures that open the esophagus, or with surgery.
 Your treatment will depend on the cause, the seriousness, and any complications you may be experiencing.
 You usually do not need to go to the hospital, as long as you are able to eat enough and have a low risk of complications.
-If your esophagus is severely blocked, however, you may be hospitalized.
+However, if your esophagus is severely blocked, you may be hospitalized.
 Infants and children with dysphagia are often hospitalized.

 To treat oropharyngeal dysphagia, you may learn special exercises that stimulate the nerves involved in swallowing.
 You may also learn to position your head in ways that help you swallow.

-For esophageal dysphagia involving an esophageal muscle that doesn't relax, your doctor may dilate your esophagus with a balloon attached to an endoscope.
-If the problem is GERD, you will be given antacids or proton pump inhibitors.
+For esophageal dysphagia involving an esophageal muscle that does not relax, your doctor may dilate your esophagus with a balloon attached to an endoscope.
+If the problem is GERD, your doctor will prescribe antacids or proton pump inhibitors (PPIs).
 Your doctor may also prescribe medications that relax your esophagus and prevent spasms.
 If dysphagia is due to a tumor or other obstruction, you may need surgery.